Maddepag/Maddepag/README.md

 - 👋 Hi, I’m @Maddepag
-- 👀 I’m interested in neural networks
+- 👀 I’m interested in front end development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning React js
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Maddepag/Maddepag is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.